AshampooSystems/boden/docs/docs/guides/fundamentals/properties.md

 ## Copying

-The Property class is not copy-constructible.
+The Property class is not copy constructible.
 However, property values can be copied by default constructing a `Property` instance and then assigning using `operator =`: